github/codeql/change-notes/1.22/analysis-cpp.md

   `isBarrierOut`/`isSanitizerOut`.
 This should be simpler to use effectively, as it does not require knowledge about the actual edges used internally by the library.
+- Added C/C++ code examples to QLDoc comments on many more classes in the QL libraries.